 When I wear stainless steel earrings my ears get itchy, but it's tolerable.
 What do allergenic metals do inside a body?

 There's a test called the MELISA test that I will probably do soon.
 Your doctor can order it.
 You give blood, send it to a registered MELISA lab with a list of metals you'd like tested, and you can find out which you react to.
 I will test for nickel, chromium and iron.
 Funny, because my most recent bloodwork showed me as high in iron and my doctor and I are trying to figure that one out.

 Here's what the MELISA site says about nickel:

 Nickel triggers more hypersensitive reactions than any other metal – up to 15% of the population suffers from some form of nickel allergy, mostly women.
-Nickel is exceptionally common: in cigarettes, jewellery, buttons and in coins (including the Euro).
+Nickel is exceptionally common: in cigarettes, jewelry, buttons and in coins (including the Euro).
 It may be found in dental restorations, prostheses (hip, knee, cochlear and cardiac implants), colour pigments, cosmetics, stainless steel cutlery and pots.
 The US Food and Drug Administration has issued a warning that patients who are having stents fitted should discuss metal allergy with their surgeon prior to having a stent net fitted.
 While nickel allergy may present as a rash or localised contact dermatitis it may also have systemic effects including chronic fatigue and muscle pain and widespread skin conditions.

 Professor Vera Stejskal is the inventor of the MELISA test.
 She was formerly head of Immunotoxicology at Astra Pharmaceuticals (now known as AstraZeneca), where she helped to develop a multi-billion-dollar stomach ulcer drug.
 She left Astra in 1996 to work full-time on MELISA and now she's Associate Professor of Immunology at University of Stockholm.
 She gives lectures and is author of many metal allergy articles.